Home » Family Friendly Dinner Recipes » Crock Pot Recipes » Slow Cooker Pork Carnitas

 The best slow cooker carnitas are so easy to prepare!
 Make sure you scroll down to the recipe card below, but here is a brief overview of how to make this:

-2. Place the pork in the slow cooker, fat side up.
+• Rub the spice mixture all over the pork shoulder and place it in the slow cooker, fat side up.

 collage showing images to make caritas - ingredients, and adding ingredients to slow cooker